TrollEyeSecurity/ccscanner-iac/README.md

 7) export ESXI_HOST="The ESXi host to deploy the scanner template on"
 8) export HTTP_SERVER="The HTTP server to seed from"
 9) export HTTP_PORT="The HTTP server port to use"
-10) export STATIC_IP="The static IP address for the scanner template during initial setup"

 *_AMI - cmd:_*
 1) Run the following command - `packer build packer-file-AMI.json`